Steedalion/UnityFactory-AssemblyGraph/README.md

 ## The C# dll

-There is a pure C# dll that was used here.
+`GraphDomain.dll` is a pure C# dll that was used here.
 The dll was compiled from [this library](https://github.com/Steedalion/AssemblyGraph)